Building High-Performance PHP Applications with Swoole in ServBay

 http://localhost:9501/info

-You’ll see pages displaying Hello ServBay!
+You’ll see the pages output Hello ServBay!

 .

-Step 1: Create a WebSocket Server Script
+Step 1: Create Your WebSocket Server Script

-), create a file named websocket_server.php
+), add a file named websocket_server.php

 <?php